ramachandra357/tweetable/readme.txt

 == Changelog ==

+= Version 1.2.8 =
+* Updated the instructions in the Tweetable setup screens, as they were a bit outdated.
+If you already have Tweetable installed and working, you can safely skip this update.

 = Version 1.2.7 =
 * The Twitter account authorization wizard should now work with the new Twitter API version.